 Definition

-What is Android System WebView?
+What is Android System WebView and should you uninstall it?

 Android System WebView is a system component for the Android operating system (OS) that enables Android apps to display web content directly inside an application.

 A developer who wants to add browser functionality to an application can include the WebView library and create an instance of a WebView class.
-This approach essentially embeds a browser within the app to do things like render webpages and execute script.
+This approach essentially embeds a browser within the app to do things like render webpages and execute scripts.

 Why is Android System WebView needed?